-Using Social Scripts to Support New Social Situations
+Using Social Scripts Kerry Place Supporting New Social Situations

-Social Scripts: What are they?
+Social Scripts: What Are They?

 Social scripts are visual aids that can be used as a learning tool to share information about expected behaviour in a social interaction or situation.
 Scripts typically involve a series of visual cues that can improve understanding and teach appropriate responses in various social situations.
 Visual scripts can be used to assist in understanding social situations, solving problems, and preparing conversations.

 Example situations include:

-- Greeting new people
+- greeting new people

-- \ Dealing with change in routines
+- dealing with change in routines

-- Participating and taking turns in play
+- participating and taking turns in play

-- Asking for help
+- asking for help

-Why use Social Scripts:
+Why Use Social Scripts?

-- To promote understanding of social norms - 🌞 To improve social behaviour by making expectations clear - To provide information on rules and boundaries in social situations - To encourage learning of perspective taking skills
+- To promote understanding of social norms. - To improve social behaviour by making exceptions clear.
+To - provide information about rules and boundaries in social situations. - To improve learning of perspective taking skills.